Rosh HaNikra grottoes and Achziv Beach guide starts with essential information (map, directions, kayaking), and then we visit both sites. Let’s begin!

 Driving Electric Golf Car Along Achziv Beach

-Later using lower entry/exit, that can be reached through former railway tunnel, we went to explore Achziv beach.
+Later using lower entry/exit, that can be reached through the former railway tunnel, we went to explore Achziv beach.

 We did this because we bought a combined ticket.
 The ticket included entrance to Rosh HaNikra and electric car ride along Achziv beach.
-The ride on the electric car is limited by time.
+The ride on the electric car was limited by time.
 We got the car for a half hour.
 Achziv beach is not that long, and in my opinion, the part that is closer to Rosh HaNikra is the lovelier one.
 Thus, due to the short amount of time and no real reason to go further away, I would recommend not to buy the combined tickets that include the electric car or bicycle rental.
 We enjoyed the walk along the beach (after returning the electric car) more than the ride in the car.

 Another pleasant surprise at Achziv beach were rock badgers.
 By the remains of food, we guessed that somebody is feeding them and there were dozens of rock badgers close to the lower entrance.